learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 4.md

 > Any password must be of length exactly $8$, must be alphabetical, and the password letters must be sorted, and each letter must only appear once.

-So a passwords like "adgkwxyz" or "abcdefgh" are allowed, because they are sorted in alphabetical order.
-But something like "bajoweaz" is not allowed.
+So passwords like "$adgkwxyz$" or "$abcdefgh$" are allowed, because they are sorted in alphabetical order.
+But something like "$bajoweaz$" is not allowed.

 If this is the requirement, how many possible passwords are there?
 You need not compute the actual value, you can leave your answer in the form of a summation if need be.